humanjuan/iOG26/README.md

 ## Key Features

-- **Block Unknown Callers:** Automatically block calls from any number that is not in your contact list.
+- **Block hidden/anonymous callers:** Automatically block calls with hidden/withheld caller ID or when the system marks the presentation as restricted/unknown/payphone.
+Note: this does not mean “not in your contacts”.
 - **Custom Blocklists:**
     - **Numbers:** Add specific phone numbers to a personal blocklist.
     - **Prefixes:** Block all calls that start with a certain country or area code (e.g., +1-800).